 - NO. There is no third party billing, and the sponsor is paying for the device use.
 No immediate action is needed.
 Once the study is IRB approved, FRA will follow up with the coordinator to receive additional information for our institutional investigational device log.

 - YES.
-The device must be reviewed by Noridian prior to use.
+The device must be reviewed by National Government Services (NGS) prior to use.

-- Noridian is the Medicare Administrative Contractor that approves the billing of an investigational device to Medicare.
+- NGS is the Medicare Administrative Contractor that approves the billing of an investigational device to Medicare.
 This is a Medicare requirement.

-- FRA will provide guidance for completing the required documentation, and will keep track of which requirements are still needed before the submission is complete.
-Once the application is complete, FRA will submit it to Noridian on behalf of the researcher.
+- Once the application is complete, FRA will submit it to NGS on behalf of the researcher.

 Humanitarian Device Exemptions (HDEs or HUDs)

-HDEs are not considered research, but still require IRB approval and Noridian review prior to device use.
-FRA will assist the physicians with these two requirements.
+HDEs are not considered research, but still require IRB approval prior to device use.
+FRA will assist the physicians with the IRB submission if requested.
 All other issues pertaining to the device use should be managed as any other clinical device.

 To get started: